fauzipadlaw/thinkr/docs/USAGE.md

 <summary>Getting Started</summary>

 1. **Sign in**
-   - Tap “Continue with Google”.
+   - Choose a method: Google, email/password, or **Continue as guest**.
+   - Captcha may appear only for risky sign-ins; if it doesn’t, you won’t be prompted.
-   - On web, you’ll be redirected to Google; on mobile the app opens the Google sheet—complete auth and return.
+   - On web, Google redirects to the browser; on mobile it opens the Google sheet—complete auth and return.

 2. **Home layout**
    - Top bar: app logo, language switch (header language icon), logout.